Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

 After analyzing the interaction properties of isolated helix pairs, we now examine ensembles to investigate how these pairwise interactions manifest in larger assemblies.
 This allows us to assess whether optimal pair configurations are preserved in collective structures or whether frustration effects and packing constraints drive the system into alternative arrangements.

-To investigate properties of low-energy arrangements that should reflect features of experimentally observed self-assembled structures, we analyze structural aspects of configurations obtained from heuristic optimization using simulated annealing.
-Figure \ref{fig:configs_all} shows representative formations for each of the five ensembles considered, with notable features that will be discussed in detail.
+To investigate properties of low-energy arrangements that reflect features of experimentally observed self-assembled structures, we analyze structural aspects of configurations obtained from heuristic optimization using simulated annealing.
+Figure~\ref{fig:configs_all} shows representative 2D structures for each of the five ensembles considered, with notable features that will be discussed in detail.

 To complement the structural characterization, we performed statistical analysis over the best film configurations obtained from 100 independent runs for each system.
-We focus on structural properties, particularly the radial distribution function (RDF) and relative orientation of nearest neighbors (RONN), by averaging over all 100 configurations.
-Considering that each ensemble consists of 160 helices in close packing with up to 6 nearest neighbors each, the statistical analysis includes over 30,000 individual pair arrangements, providing a solid basis for characterizing dominant film features.
+We focus on structural properties, particularly the radial distribution function (RDF) and the relative orientation of nearest neighbors (RONN), by averaging over all 100 configurations.
+Considering that each ensemble consists of 160 helices in close packing with up to 6 nearest neighbors each, the statistical analysis includes over \num{30000} individual pair arrangements, providing a solid basis for characterizing dominant film features.